 The music industry continues to evolve alongside technology.
 Unfortunately, the way it does business is too slow to keep up.
 RIAA will need to provide further details on how they expect to lay out explicit measurements for streams coming from clicked ads, digital download codes and more.

-With all of these changes and new concerns, we also need to ask the bigger question: Do people really even care about "platinum" any more?
+With all of these changes and new concerns, we also need to ask the bigger question: Do people really even care about going "platinum" anymore?